Winter is here! That means most insects are now hibernating and the pests that are moving around are looking for places to stay warm.

 Ants near Lake Minnetonka

 Carpenter ants are attracted to nesting inside water-damaged or rotting wood.
-Due to the rain, many areas around the home such as decks, siding, and roofs are getting wet and soaking up water.
+Due to snow, many areas around the home such as decks, siding, and roofs are getting wet and soaking up water.
 If these materials are not protected correctly the wood will release a pheromone that attracts these ants to build nests inside the water-damaged wood.

-Centipedes
+Spiders & Centipedes